albarji/proxTV/README.md

 ### Quick start guide

-To install proxTV just type "install" at the Matlab prompt once located at proxTV folder.
+To install proxTV clone this repository and run `install` at the Matlab prompt once located at proxTV folder.
 If any problem arises please refer to the "Installation" subsection.

 After that the TV solver can be invoked easily through the general purpose "TV" function.
 For instance,